Frequently Asked Questions about the Christie’s London Internship

-The internship will be of 8 weeks duration to be taken within the May to July period.
+The internship will be of 10 weeks duration to be taken within the time period of mid April to end June .
 The exact timing will be decided with Christie's and you course co-ordinator, in consideration of your timetable/enrollments in Semester 1.
 The internship might entail student absence for a number of teaching weeks in Semester 1.
 Appropriate measures will be put in place to solve any possible coursework attendance or submission issues.

 What visa arrangements will be needed?

-It is your responsibility to apply for any necessary visa before you travel.
-Christie's will act as sponsor for a graduate working visa for the duration of your internship with them.
+It is your responsibility to ensure that the necessary visa is obtained before you travel.
+Christie's will assist you in the process of obtaining this visa and act as sponsor for a graduate working visa for the duration of your internship with them.

 We also advise that you:

 - obtain travel insurance;